10 Best Meeting Recording Apps 2026: Otter, Fireflies, Fathom and More Tested

 Price: Free (limited) / Pro at $8/mo / Business at $12/user/mo

-Let's be upfront: Krisp is primarily a noise-canceling tool, not a meeting recorder.
-It's excellent at removing background noise from calls (barking dogs, construction, coffee shops) and it's added basic transcription and note-taking features on top.
-But if you're looking for a dedicated meeting recorder, Krisp isn't really competing in the same category.
+Krisp is primarily a noise-canceling tool, not a meeting recorder.
+It's excellent at removing background noise from calls, and it has added basic transcription and note-taking features on top.
+But if you're evaluating dedicated meeting recorders, Krisp is playing a different game.

 What we liked: